 How many times do you purchase something without checking any reviews for it?
 Doesn’t happen that often, right?

 That’s why testimonials and social proof should be a crucial part of your website.
-People are like to reassure themselves about the product they are about to buy, so make sure to add some type of social proof on your website.
+People like to reassure themselves about the product they are about to buy, so make sure to add some type of social proof on your website.
 This can be customer testimonials, real-time stats, case studies, or something else – the choice is totally up to you.

 Check your page load time